CodeWhaleStudio/CrashWhale/README.md

 add the initialize code for their application when attempting to use CrashWhale.
 All stuffs will be running once CrashWhale is successfully imported into the application.

-Notes: XML activities or Compose activities are both supported.
+Notes: XML or Compose activities are both supported.

+### Known issues

+The debug screen may not appear if it crashes too fast.

 ## Get Started